frasten/wordpresscom-popular-posts/readme.txt

 * `%post_category%` the category of the post
 * `%post_comments%` the number of comments a post has
 * `%post_time%` the date/time of the post.
 You can set the format with *time_format*.

+= I want to show the list in a dedicated page/post! = Just add a shortcode like the one below, in your page/post:
+`[wp_popular_posts]`
+Of course you can customize the list, following the instructions in the previous question.
+Just add your customizations after `wp_popular_posts`, each one separed by a space.
+An example:
+`[wp_popular_posts title='' number=10 list_tag=ol format='<a href="%post_permalink%" title="%post_title_attribute%">%post_title%</a> (%post_views% views)<p>%post_excerpt%</p>' excerpt_length=200 cachename=popular-posts-page]`

+This example displays a nice top 10 list, complete with title, number of views, excerpt, and it's cached for performance.
+If you specify the `format` parameter, be SURE you paste this into the WP page in HTML or the editor will screw up the HTML formatting in the `format= parameter`.

 = How can I discover the ID of a post/page? =
 Log into your admin page, go to **Posts** or **Pages**; go with your mouse